 Healing from addiction is difficult, but when codependency and addiction occur together, recovery is even more difficult.
-In this article we will describe the meaning of codependency, the relationship between codependency and addiction, and its treatment.
+In this article, we will describe the meaning of codependency, the relationship between codependency and addiction, and its treatment.

 Codependency is characterized by a person belonging to a dysfunctional, one-sided relationship where one person relies on the other for meeting nearly all of their emotional and self-esteem needs.

-Codependency is defined as an excessive reliance on a person, especially a partner who requires additional support due to an illness, mental health issue, general immaturity, or addiction.
+Codependency is an excessive reliance on a person, especially a partner who requires additional support due to an illness, mental health issue, general immaturity, or addiction.
 Within addiction treatment, codependency is often manifested by a strong force keeping a person chained to their drug of choice.
 Codependency and addiction go hand-in-hand and should be addressed during treatment.
 Loved ones close to addicts typically find themselves in a codependent role.
 What is disconcerting is the fact that these types of relationships can push the addict even further down their path of destruction.

 There are way more people in codependent relationships than will ever admit to being in one.
 You may hear someone say, “but, I love them.”
 This feeling is understandable, particularly with regard to family members; but the chain still needs to be broken to make progress.
 Take the example of parents dealing with a child in addiction.
 It’s natural for parents to want to protect their children.
-In the case of addiction, offering money or a bed at home will only teach the child that they behavior comes without consequences.
+In the case of addiction, offering money or a bed at home will only teach the child that their behavior comes without consequences.
 As difficult as it is, tough love is necessary.